seoulstice/bike_share/README.md

 ### Working Collaboratively

-* (unevaluated) Use Git and GitHub to work collaboratively, develop in smaller groups, and resolve merge conflicts
+* Use Git and GitHub to work collaboratively, develop in smaller groups, and resolve merge conflicts

 ## Getting Started